PayneLab/cptac/README.md

 Setup instructions can be found in <a href="https://github.com/PayneLab/cptac/blob/master/docs/setup.md">docs/setup.md</a>.

-## Tutorials
+## Documentation and Tutorials
-Tutorials for this package describe how to use the package functions for research with the provided data.
-All the tutorials are written in Python using the interactive Jupyter notebooks.
+All documentation for the project is contained in the ~/docs folder.
+This contains both tutorials - which are written to explain the data formats and conventions - and use cases - which are written to demonstrate exploring the data for biological discovery.
+All documentation is written in Python using the interactive Jupyter notebooks.
 If you are unfamiliar with Jupyter, follow the instructions given at <a href = "https://jupyter.org/install">jupyter.org/install</a>.
 You will then be able to run our tutorials as interactive, exploratory data analyses.
 <ul>
   <li>Tutorial 1: CPTAC data introduction</li>
   <li>Tutorial 2: Using pandas to work with cptac dataframes</li>
   <li>Tutorial 3: Joining dataframes with cptac</li>
+  <li>Tutorial 4: Understand multi-indexes</li>
   <li>Use Case 1: Comparing transcriptomics and proteomics</li>
   <li>Use Case 2: Looking for correlation between clinical attributes</li>
   <li>Use Case 3: Associating clinical variables with omics data</li>